-- 1. An alert relating to the sale and distribution of unregistered Vit.
+An alert relating to the sale and distribution of unregistered Vit.
 K3 Injection, which was distributed to healthcare institutions.
 Healthcare professionals nationwide were informed about the risks associated with the use of Vit.
-K3 and to avoid the use of the product. - 2.
-Recalled and withdrew some batches of Tylenol Arthritis Tablets by the manufacturer, McNeil Consumer Healthcare. - Review of the safety of Metamizole sodium: communication of the Technical Advisory Committee (TAC) of Safety Monitoring recommendation on the use of metamizole sodium. - 4.
-Restrictions on the use of over-the-counter cold and cough preparations in children: follow-up to an earlier communication and the recommendation that these products should not be used in children less than 5 years of age. - 5.
-Suspension of Marketing Authorisation of Rosiglitazone containing Anti-diabetes medicines: issued to all healthcare professionals. - 6.
+K3 and to avoid the use of the product.

+- Review of the safety of Metamizole sodium: communication of the Technical Advisory Committee (TAC) of Safety Monitoring recommendation on the use of metamizole sodium. - 3.
+Restrictions on the use of over-the-counter cold and cough preparations in children: follow-up to an earlier communication and the recommendation that these products should not be used in children less than 5 years of age. - 4.
+Suspension of Marketing Authorisation of Rosiglitazone containing Anti-diabetes medicines: issued to all healthcare professionals. - 5.
 Safety information on sibutramine: recommendation by European Medicine Agency (EMEA) to suspend this product and United State, Food and Drugs Administration's (FDA) recommendation to amend the label to include the risk associated with the use of the product in patients with cardiovascular events.